Year in review: What we learned in 2025

 The market is shifting

-Somewhere in the middle of 2025 we started talking not just about the Big Four study destinations – the United States, United Kingdom, Australia, and Canada – but also about the Big 14.
-The latter term is admittedly not always carefully defined but it certainly has gained currency in recent months as a way to describe one of the most important macro trends shaping student mobility this year.
+Somewhere in the middle of 2025, we started talking not just about the Big Four study destinations – the United States, United Kingdom, Australia, and Canada – but also about the Big 14.
+The latter term is admittedly not always carefully defined, but it certainly has gained currency as a way to describe one of the most important macro trends shaping student mobility this year.

-The Big 14 is generally understood to include not only those major English-speaking destinations but also a number of additional countries in Europe and Asia that continue to attract greater numbers of international students.
-We're talking here about destinations like Spain, Italy, Germany, France, Malaysia, South Korea, Japan, and Taiwan – and several more besides.
+The Big 14 is generally understood to include not only major English-speaking destinations, but also a number of additional countries in Europe and Asia that continue to attract greater numbers of international students.
+We're talking here about destinations like Spain, Italy, Germany, France, Malaysia, South Korea, Japan, and Taiwan – and more.

 There are a number of factors at work here, including of course the more restrictive policies put in place across the Big Four over the last couple of years.
 But that is only part of the story.
 This important market dynamic is also being driven by demand-side changes, including students' interest in more affordable destinations, and by a more active recruitment effort on the part of many of the Big 14 countries.

-All that to say there is an excellent chance that we will look back on 2025 as a turning point in the history of our sector in this respect.
-And that it will be seen as the year in which the marketplace became more competitive and more diverse in terms of global student flows across a wider field of destinations.
+All that to say: There is an excellent chance that we will look back on 2025 as a turning point in the history of our sector – the year in which the marketplace became more competitive and diverse in terms of global student flows.

 The calculus of study abroad is different now